Legal Help Through Domestic Violence Issues Throughout Florida

-If you or someone in your family is physically abused or threatened with abuse, you need protection.
+You need protection if you or someone in your family is physically abused or threatened with abuse.
 Filing for a restraining order (also commonly called an “injunction” in Florida) can allow you to protect yourself.

 The first thing to do when you become aware of abuse is to contact the police.
-After contacting the police and receiving a temporary restraining order, you should contact an experienced family lawyer.
-At Stuart N. House, P.A., our Coral Springs domestic violence attorney has over two decades of experience helping individuals handle the restraining order process.
-We'll fight for your rights in the courtroom.
+After contacting the police and receiving a temporary restraining order, you should contact an experienced lawyer.
+At Stuart N. House, P.A., you will find a Fort Lauderdale domestic violence attorney with over three decades of experience helping individuals handle the restraining order process.
+He’ll fight for your rights in the courtroom.

 Acquiring a restraining order is often a multi-step process:

 - Contact authorities.
 If you suffer from abuse, you should contact the authorities immediately.
-In most cases, you can receive a temporary restraining order, which can protect you until you can pursue a more permanent injunction in court.
+In most cases, you can receive a temporary restraining order to protect you until you can pursue a more permanent injunction in court.

 - Once you complete this process, you can file a “Petition for an Injunction for Protection Against Domestic Violence” with your county’s court clerk.
-A family law attorney can help you understand this process more thoroughly.
+A domestic violence attorney can help you understand this process more thoroughly.

 - After filing for an injunction, a judge will review your case.
 Depending on the judge’s judgment, an authority will serve the restraining order’s target to notify them of the order.

-For more than 22 years, attorney Stuart House has assisted victims of domestic abuse in South Florida.
-Whether the abuse takes the form of domestic violence, stalking, cyber-stalking, dating violence, sexual violence, or repeat violence, he can effectively help you secure the appropriate injunctive relief to protect you.
+For more than 30 years, attorney Stuart House has assisted victims of domestic abuse in South Florida.
+Whether the abuse involves domestic violence, stalking, cyber-stalking, dating violence, sexual violence, or repeat violence, he can effectively help you secure the appropriate injunctive relief to protect you.

 Defense Against False Accusations